python-websockets/websockets/docs/howto/index.rst

    faq
    cheatsheet

-The following guides will help you integrate websockets into a broader system.
+This guide will help you integrate websockets into a broader system.

 .. toctree::
    :maxdepth: 2

    django
-   logging

 The WebSocket protocol makes provisions for extending or specializing its features, which websockets supports fully.